Gnosis-Builders/gc-workshop/README.md

 export default App;

 ```

+2. Don't forget to change the `const tokenAddress` to your deployed address
-2. Now, you have to go back to the ERC20 folder where you created and deployed your token contract using Forge.
+3. Now, you have to go back to the ERC20 folder where you created and deployed your token contract using Forge.
-3. There you'll see `out/Token.sol/TestToken.json`.
+4. There you'll see `out/Token.sol/TestToken.json`.
 Open that file and copy the json file.
-4. Come back to your frontend folder, create a new folder called `contracts` under the `src` folder.
+5. Come back to your frontend folder, create a new folder called `contracts` under the `src` folder.
-5. Now under this `contracts` folder, create a new file called `TestToken.json` and paste the json you copied in step 3.
+6. Now under this `contracts` folder, create a new file called `TestToken.json` and paste the json you copied in step 3.
-6. Run the app using the command:
+7. Run the app using the command:
     ```shell
     npm run start
     ```